 Marshall Blinn visits Seattle

-Though he was a resident at Seabeck in the 1850s and 1860s Marshall Blinn became well-known in Seattle through visits on the ship he piloted, the Brontes.
+Though he was a resident at Seabeck in the 1850s and 1860s, Marshall Blinn became well-known in Seattle through visits on the ship he piloted, the Brontes.
 Blinn had been sailing up and down the West Coast searching for a place to set up a timber operation along with his co-investors.
 Other “men from Maine” were doing the same, including Pope & Talbot who set up at Port Gamble.
+The timber operations recruited more men from Maine to work at the mills.
+Mill workers didn’t stay long, as the men wanted to get their own land claims.
+One example is the Preston brothers, some of whom became early residents of Seattle.

 Blinn gives Seward a tour